meyer-pidiache/wifi-security-assistant/README.md

 # WI-FI Tool #<b>This tool is in maintenance</b>

-WI-FI Deauthentication Attack on Parrot OS
+WI-FI Deauthentication Attack for Debian based systems.

 Based on: